patternhelloworld/docker-blue-green-runner/README.md

 # Docker-Blue-Green-Runner

-> Simple Zero-Downtime Blue-Green Deployment Starting from your Dockerfiles
+> One Simple Zero-Downtime Blue-Green Deployment Starting from your Dockerfiles

-To deploy web projects must be [simple and safe](https://github.com/Andrew-Kang-G/docker-blue-green-runner#emergency).
+Deploying web projects should be [simple, with high availability and security](https://github.com/Andrew-Kang-G/docker-blue-green-runner#emergency).

 - Use ``the latest Release version`` OR at least ``tagged versions`` for your production, NOT the latest commit of the 'main' branch.
-You can directly create pull requests for the 'main' branch.
-- In production, place your project in a separate folder, not in the samples folder, as they are just examples
+- In production, place your project in a separate folder, not in the samples folder, as they are just examples.

 ## Table of Contents
 - [Features](#Features)